 U.S. Army Chief Gen. Raymond Odierno said last month that special efforts will be made to minimize the impact of the defense budget cuts in Afghanistan and South Korea.

 The impact of sequestration on USFK military operations remains “undetermined,” though Buschick said the command’s “focus remains on readiness…that focus will not change.”

-Reporter Jon Rabiroff contributed to this report.
+Reporter Jon Rabiroff contributed to this story.